wustlcse/FAQ/docs/index.md

 <sub><a href="https://github.com//wustlcse/FAQ/discussions/108">Discussions View</a></sub>

  Yes.
-Our [UPE](http://upe.wustl.edu/) chapter is the local instantiation of the international UPE honor society, which is endorsed by the [ACM](http://www.acm.org/) and
+Our [UPE](http://upe.wustl.edu/) chapter is the local instantiation of the international UPE honor society, which is endorsed by the [ACM](http://www.acm.org/) and [IEEE Computer Society](https://www.computer.org/).

-[IEEE Computer Society](https://www.computer.org/).
-We also have a local ACM chapter that is described elsewhere in this FAQ.
+We also have a local [ACM chapter](https://acm.wustl.edu/).

 <sub>[#academia](#academia) [#get_involved](#get_involved) [#graduate](#graduate) [#needs_review](#needs_review) [#student_life](#student_life) [#undergraduate](#undergraduate)</sub>